 Now, all crypto service providers must transform their AML/KYC systems and register with the Korean financial regulators before they start their activity.

 These measures are not completely new and were introduced by the Financial Services Commission (FSC) in 2018.
-However, until recently, they have not been mandatory: only the 4 biggest Korean exchanges—Bithumb, Upbit, Coinone, and Korbit have implemented them so far.
+However, until recently, they have not been mandatory: only the 4 biggest Korean exchanges—Bithumb, Upbit, Coinone, and Korbit have implemented them back then.

-The amended Act forces all Korean VASPs to meet the following requirements.
+The amended Act forces all Korean crypto businesses to meet the following requirements.

 - They must register an authorised company bank account and provide customers with their own real-name accounts with the same bank.